Brazil prosecutors charge 16 in alleged soccer match-fixing scheme | Sports-Games

 Brazil prosecutors charge 16 in alleged soccer match-fixing scheme

-Brazilian state prosecutors charged 16 people, including seven professional soccer players, with alleged match-fixing, in what threatens to be one of the largest such scandals since Brazil legalized sports gambling in 2018.
-Prosecutors from Goias state said that the alleged offenses took place in 13 soccer matches, including eight that were played in the 2022 Brazilian league.
+(Adds justice minister orders investigation, in paragraph 2; adds details on clubs cited, players charged, federation comment, in paragraphs 5-9) SAO PAULO, May 10 (Reuters) - Brazilian state prosecutors charged 16 people, including seven professional soccer players, with alleged match-fixing and illegal betting on Wednesday in what threatens to be one of the largest scandals since Brazil legalized sports gambling in 2018.

+(Adds justice minister orders investigation, in paragraph 2; adds details on clubs cited, players charged, federation comment, in paragraphs 5-9) SAO PAULO, May 10 (Reuters) -

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)